 AutoInsurance.com is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines.

-Generally speaking, car insurance rates in Oklahoma fall slightly under the national average of $1,047 per year, according to the National Association of Insurance Commissioners.
-However, many factors can influence your auto insurance premium, including the type of car you drive, as well as your age, gender, credit score, accident history, ZIP code, and marital status.
+Generally speaking, car insurance rates in Oklahoma fall above the national average of $2,356 per year for full coverage insurance.
+However, many factors can influence your auto insurance premium, including the type of car you drive, as well as your age, credit score, accident history, ZIP code, and more.
 Therefore, it’s important to consider how your insurance provider may use these factors to determine your rates.

 On this page, we explore the average cost of auto insurance for Oklahoma residents across various categories and demographics.